ajays20078/eseries-stk/README.md

 	*  Git

 3. Clone the git repository:
+    * cd /home/eseries-stk
     * git clone https://github.com/NetApp/eseries-stk

-4. Update library variable in ansible.cfg to include the path to the roles/eseries/library directory.
+4. If you are using a directory other than /home/eseries-stk you will need to update library variable in ansible.cfg to include the path to the roles/eseries/library directory.

-5. Continue with step two from docker workflow above.
+5. Continue with step three from docker workflow above.

 ### TODOs and Future plans